ICYDK: Exfoliating for All Skin Types Helps You Achieve Clearer Skin

 Here’s Why You Need to Exfoliate your Skin

 Let’s get down to the basics.
 Every 30 days or so, our skin naturally sheds dead skin cells from the upper layer (epidermis) to make room for newer, fresher skin from the middle layer (dermis).
 But because of the buildup of dirt, oil, makeup, and other debris on our skin, this natural process can become inhibited.
-This results in clogged pores, as well as dryness, roughness, and flakiness—which can easily make skin look dull and lackluster.
+This results in clogged pores.
+It can also cause dryness, roughness, and flakiness—which can easily make skin look dull and lackluster.

 The pile-up also affects how your skincare products work.
 The layer of dead skin cells and impurities prevent the ingredients from your serums and moisturizers from penetrating deep into your skin, making them unable to do their magic.
 That said, the skin’s hydration and nourishment are compromised, and also becomes more prone to developing pimples.